Credit Reporting Policy

 Restrictions apply under the Privacy Act in relation to the circumstances and purposes for which such information may be used or disclosed and we comply with these restrictions.
 For example credit eligibility may not be disclosed to some types of overseas entities and restrictions apply on the use of credit eligibility information for direct marketing.

-We store information in different ways, including in paper and electronic form.
-The security of your credit eligibility information is important to us and we take reasonable steps to protect it from misuse, interference, loss, unauthorised access, modification or disclosure.
+We store information in different ways, including in computer systems, electronic form, digital records, telephone recordings and/or in paper files.
+The security of your credit information and credit eligibility information is important to us and we take reasonable steps to protect it from misuse, interference, loss, unauthorised access, modification or disclosure.
 Some of the ways we do this are:

 - confidentiality requirements of our employees;